Caribou3d/CaribouDuet2Duet3Mini5-Configuration-and-Macros/README.md

 # Build

-In your preferred Unix environment follow these steps
+In your preferred Unix environment follow these steps:

 1. Clone this repository and checkout the correct branch for your desired release version.
-2. change into the directory `CaribouDuet-Configuration-and-Macros`
+2. change into the directory `CaribouDuet2-ConfigurationMacros`
 3. execute `./CC-build.sh`
 4. select the desired configuration or build all configurations
 5. in case you only built one version you will find a zipped output file in `../CC-build`
 6. in case you built all versions copy `./sort.sh` to `../CC-build`
-7. change to th edirectory `../CC-build`
+7. change to the directory `../CC-build`
 8. execute `./sort.sh`.
-Options are the start and target directory for the sorted files example `./sort.sh CC110-Build26/ CC110-Build26-sorted
+Options are the start and target directory for the sorted files example `./sort CC-Duet2Wifi-161-Build225/ CaribouDuet2-ConfigurationMacros-1.6.1-225`
 `
 9. the script will create all required directories and sort the out that was generated buy `CC-build.sh`